 Not long ago, a 70-year old owner of a $1.5 M grossing practice said to me that he was thinking of selling his veterinary practice to an associate, hopefully within the next six months.
 Further, he believed his practice was worth about $1.4M.
 He was not pleased when his 3% profitability practice did not value much more than tangible assets.

 The seller had excellent monthly financial statements prepared by his accountant to whom he paid $12,000 annually.
 He said he doesn’t pay much attention to the monthly financial statements “Just don’t understand that stuff.”
 Further, he didn’t understand why his practice received such a low value.

 A cursory review of his financial statements showed his drug and supply costs were in the neighborhood of 34% of revenue (10+% points higher than average).

 BOTTOM LINE: Because of my client’s resistance to learning the basics of financial accounting, he had no clue as to how well his practice was performing.

-Step 2: Read the AVPMCA’s The No-Lo Practice-Avoiding a Practice Worth Less
+Read the VetPartner’s The No-Lo Practice: Avoiding a Practice Worth Less

-It is important that an owner have a basic understanding of how practices are valued and appreciate those factors that drive value
+It is important that an owner has a basic understanding of how practices are valued and appreciate those factors that drive value

 Step 4: Know what your practice’s value is today.